60 Plus Association

 The 60 Plus American Association of Senior Citizens is an American conservative advocacy group founded in 1992 and based in Alexandria, Virginia.
 Its stated purpose is to promote solutions to seniors' issues that are grounded in free markets, less government, and less taxes.
 The organization is pro-Republican Party.
 The organization is known for its advocacy for the privatization of Social Security and senior citizen health programs, as well as its opposition to the estate tax.
 The organization has been funded by Charles and David Koch (of Koch Industries).
-Although the organization did have ties to Koch family in the past, they say that there have been no contributions from anyone in the Koch network for well over a decade.
+Although the organization did have ties to Koch family in the past, they said in 2022 that there have been no contributions from anyone in the Koch network for well over a decade.

 Political advocacy

 The organization is known for its advocacy for the privatization of Social Security and senior citizen health programs, as well as its opposition to the estate tax.
 The organization bills itself as a conservative alternative to the American Association of Retired Persons (AARP).
 In the 2012 election, the organization ran a $3.5 million ad campaign which claimed that President Barack Obama had proposed rationing and denial of certain Medicare treatments, and that he would cut $500 billion from the program.

 A 2021 advertising campaign run by 60 Plus asserted that drug price negotiations with pharmaceutical companies would take $500 billion from Medicare to "cut benefits and no longer pay for lifesaving medicines."
 PolitiFact called the advertisement misleading and rated it as false.
 Another 60 Plus attack ad targeting West Virginia Senator Joe Manchin in 2022 stated that provisions in the Build Back Better Act allowing the government to negotiate prices for prescription drugs would "strip $300 billion from Medicare."
 The ad was found to use misleading math and earned Three Pinocchios from Glenn Kessler's "Fact Checker" feature in The Washington Post.